bokrosf/snake/docs/devlog.md

 For improvement ideas search the following text for each section: **Improvement ideas**

 Topics to write about
+- transform property of entity
+- querying entity by name
+- app handles scene navigation, batched scene navigation, delta time
+- scene navigation
+- scene loading
+- pausing the game
+- awake
+- rendering engine
-- entity, component destroy request queueing instead of immediate destroyal
+- life_state/component destroy request queueing instead of immediate destroyal

 # Unsubscribe all
 2024-04-17